-What is vascular bypass surgery?
+What is coronary artery bypass grafting?

-Who can have bypass surgery?
+Who can have coronary bypass surgery?

-How does vascular bypass surgery work?
+How does coronary bypass grafting surgery work?

 Find a doctor

 Doctors at The University of Kansas Health System are care providers and researchers at the forefront of new medical discoveries.
 From primary care to complex conditions, we offer hundreds of specialists.

 Benefits and risks of coronary artery bypass grafting

 CABG can offer many benefits, especially for those with serious heart disease.
 Bypass surgery can be lifesaving for those at high risk for a heart attack and can significantly improve quality of life for those with long-term discomfort due to their heart disease symptoms.

 Although coronary artery bypass grafting is an open-heart surgery that does carry risks, today’s advanced surgical techniques make CABG safer than ever.
 For this reason, serious complications following surgery are possible, but less common than they once were.
 Your doctor will discuss the risks of CABG with you before your operation.

 Prior to your procedure, your heart care team will help prepare you for your coronary artery bypass grafting surgery.
 They’ll help you understand your condition and answer any questions about your hospital stay and recovery.